ravirajg/CSharpClient-Parse-REST-API/README.md

 CSharpClient-Parse-REST-API
 ===========================

-C# wrapper for Parse REST API.
+C# wrapper for Parse.com REST API.
 Supports most of the functionality including "batch operations" and executing "cloud functions".
 A sample project is also included in the solution which has the code samples on how to invoke the various methods on the ParseClient.